AusBoone/Cave-Runner/README.md

 - **MovementTuning.md** – how to adjust physics parameters for a snappy feel.
 - **Testing.md** – running the included edit mode tests.
 - **GraphicsSettings.md** – recommended quality and resolution options.
+- **AdaptiveDifficulty.md** – overview of the adaptive difficulty system.

 ## Getting Started
 1. Install **Unity 2022.3 LTS** or newer using Unity Hub.